Shogi (将棋): Japanese Chess

 - Pieces promote as follows...

 - Except for a King or Gold General, any starting piece that moves to, from or within the promotion zone (the last 3 ranks) may promote.
-A promotion is indicated by flipping the piece over to display the symbol on its bottom side.
+With physical pieces, a promotion is normally handled by flipping the piece over to display the symbol on its bottom side.

 - Promotion is optional unless the piece would have no further legal moves from its new position.
 So, when a Pawn or Lance moves to the last rank, or a Knight moves to one of the last two ranks, promotion is mandatory.